Unity-Technologies/com.unity.multiplayer.samples.bitesize/Basic/2DSpaceShooter/README.md

 ## Exploring the Sample

 The entry scene for this game is the network scene.
 From there a game can be hosted or an existing game can be joined.
+Control the ship using WASD and shoot asteroids (or other players!) using the spacebar.
+Fly over pickups in the scene to get different temporary buffs for your ship (like increased fly speed or shooting extra bullets).
 <br><br>

 ## Future Improvement Ideas